cosmos/cosmos-sdk/docs/docs/run-node/06-run-production.md

 To use tmkms with a yubikey install the binary with `--features=yubihsm`.
 :::

-Next, we need to get the migrate the validator key from the full node to the new tmkms instance.
+2. Migrate the validator key from the full node to the new tmkms instance.

 ```bash
 scp user@123.456.32.123:~/.simd/config/priv_validator_key.json ~/tmkms/config/secrets
 ```

-Then, we must import the validator key into tmkms.
+3. Import the validator key into tmkms.

 ```bash
 tmkms softsign import $HOME/tmkms/config/secrets/priv_validator_key.json $HOME/tmkms/config/secrets/priv_validator_key